e-mail: bok@dhit.pl

 Shopping tips

-In terms of safety, there are many recommendations regarding the use of these magnets.
-They should not be used in acidic, basic, organic environments or in solvents, and also in water or oil.
-Additionally, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.
+In terms of safety, there are several recommendations regarding the use of these magnets.
+They should not be used in acidic, basic, organic environments or where solvents are present, and also in water or oil.
+Furthermore, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.

-As for dangers, it is important to avoid using neodymium magnets in acidic environments, basic conditions, organic or solvent environments, unless they are insulated.
+As for dangers, it is important to avoid using neodymium magnets in acidic conditions, basic conditions, organic or solvent environments, unless they are insulated.
 Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may forfeit their magnetic properties.

-Advantages and disadvantages of neodymium magnets NdFeB.
+Advantages as well as disadvantages of neodymium magnets NdFeB.

-In addition to immense power, neodymium magnets have the following advantages:
+In addition to their long-term stability, neodymium magnets provide the following advantages:

-• Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,
+• Thanks to the shiny finish and nickel coating, they have an elegant appearance,

 Disadvantages of neodymium magnets:

-• They can break when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
-The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,
+• They are fragile when subjected to a powerful impact.
+If the magnets are exposed to physical collisions, they should be placed in a steel housing.
+The steel housing, in the form of a holder, protects the magnet from damage while also increases its overall strength,

-• The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet
+• Using a cover – such as a magnetic holder – is advised due to the challenges in manufacturing threads directly in the magnet,

-The magnet coating is made of nickel, so be cautious if you have an allergy.
+The magnet coating contains nickel, so be cautious if you have a nickel allergy.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

 Under no circumstances should neodymium magnets be brought close to GPS and smartphones.

-Magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.
+Intense magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.

-Neodymium magnets can demagnetize at high temperatures.
+Neodymium magnets can become demagnetized at high temperatures.

-To raise awareness of why neodymium magnets are so dangerous, see the article titled How dangerous are powerful neodymium magnets?.
+To raise awareness of why neodymium magnets are so dangerous, see the article titled How dangerous are very powerful neodymium magnets?.

 Dhit sp. z o.o. logo